 - Masters and PhD: These are possible with the required funding.
 Please discuss with Geoff about possibilities.

 - Research Assistants (RA): Part-time or fixed-term work (paid hourly, and not associated with course requirements) is usually available in any of our research areas.
 Please get in touch with Geoff to discuss.

 MEET THE TEAM

 Associate Professor Geoff Willmott is a New Zealander who studied at the University of Cambridge (UK), obtaining a PhD in shock physics in 2005.
 The following year, he returned to New Zealand and joined the Nano and Micro Fluidics team at Industrial Research Limited (now Callaghan Innovation) in Lower Hutt.
 He developed interests in nanofluidics and dynamic microfluidics, and in 2012 was awarded a Rutherford Discovery Fellowship and a Marsden Faststart to work in these areas.
 In 2013 he moved to the Department of Physics and Chemistry at the University of Auckland.
-He has been a Principal Investigator with the MacDiarmid Institute for Advanced Materials and Nanotechnology since 2010, and is the Institute’s Deputy Director for Commercialisation and Industry Engagement for five years (2018-23).
+He has been a Principal Investigator with the MacDiarmid Institute for Advanced Materials and Nanotechnology since 2010, and was the Institute’s Deputy Director for Commercialisation and Industry Engagement for five years (2018-23).
 In 2021 he was appointed co-Deputy Head of Department in Physics.

 MSc, Nanotechnology, Sharif University of Technology, Iran

-Sina’s PhD research focuses on theoretical and computational studies to understand the way that soft matter interacts, and self-assembles into coherent phases and higher-order structures.
-Sina performs large-scale molecular dynamics simulations to study the dynamics of (for example) Janus particles in fluid flows.
+Sina’s PhD research focused on theoretical and computational studies to understand the way that soft matter interacts, and self-assembles into coherent phases and higher-order structures.
+Sina performed large-scale molecular dynamics simulations to study the dynamics of (for example) Janus particles in fluid flows.
 After graduation, he has worked at Hydroxsys (a local deep tech start-up) and the Auckland Bioengineering Institute.

 MSc, Materials Science, Tampere University of Technology, Finland

-Santhosh is studying drop impacts of non-Newtonian fluids on structured surfaces in the Dynamic Microfluidics Laboratory.
-This work involves high-speed photography of the impact events, and analysis of the physical processes observed in the resulting movies.
+Santhosh studied drop impacts of non-Newtonian fluids on structured surfaces in the Dynamic Microfluidics Laboratory.
+This work involved high-speed photography of the impact events, and analysis of the physical processes observed in the resulting movies.
 Although Newtonian fluids and impacts on flat surfaces are well studied, everyday applications often involve more complex fluids and rough surfaces.

 MEng, Materials Science and Engineering, University of Kiel, Germany

-Qaisar’s PhD project focuses on experimental studies to understand novel emergent properties of soft matter.
-He is employing various microfluidic techniques to study individual and collective particle dynamics in a colloidal system.
-One aim of the research is to further elucidate the role of slip in particle dynamics.
+Qaisar’s PhD project focused on experimental studies to understand novel emergent properties of soft matter.
+He employed various microfluidic techniques to study individual and collective particle dynamics in a colloidal system.
+One aim of the research was to further elucidate the role of slip in particle dynamics.
 Following graduation, Qaisar worked for Engender before moving to a microfabrication role with ASML (Netherlands).

 BEng (Hons), Electronics Engineering, Newcastle University, UK

-Nick’s main area of research towards a PhD is the mechanics of soft materials on the micron and nanoscale.
-He is currently working on translating a novel ion-based technique which characterizes micromechanical properties to the nanoscale.
-This is a comparative study where experimental results are benchmarked against well-known techniques (e.g. atomic force microscopy) while the analysis and the development of a bespoke analytical model are accompanied by finite element simulations.
+Nick’s main area of research was the mechanics of soft materials on the micro- and nanoscale.
+He worked on translating a novel ion-based technique which characterizes micromechanical properties to the nanoscale.
+This included a comparative study where experimental results were benchmarked against well-known techniques (e.g. atomic force microscopy) while the analysis and the development of a bespoke analytical model was accompanied by finite element simulations.
 After graduation, Nick was employed by the IMEC Institute (Belgium).

 Dr Ayoub Abdollahi